 Don’t go looking to fight naturally.

 Handle any wars period spiritually for we wrestle not against flesh and blood.
 Right?
 I know some people TAKE you there.
-Sometimes, I too have to catch even my thoughts because that is where the suggestions of giving someone an aggressive hug start.
+Sometimes, I too have to catch even my thoughts because that is where the suggestions of giving someone an old fashioned butt whooping starts.
+Jesus, helps us!

 Perhaps that person is too struggling with something and cannot see clearly.
 Perhaps they are not.
 In any event, ask God for wisdom.